opendaylight/docs/docs/release-process/project-lifecycle.rst

   The recognized project is willing to participate, but its current codebase is not passing its own merge job, or the project artifacts are otherwise unavailable in Nexus.
-- **failing-distribution-check**
-  Merge job passes, but project distribution-check job is either not defined or failing.
 - **not-in-autorelease**
-  Project distribution-check passes, but the project is not added to autorelease (git submodule, maven module)
+  Project merge job passes, but the project is not added to autorelease (git submodule, maven module, validate-autorelease job passes).
 - **repo-not-in-integration**
-  Project is added do autorelease, but integration/distribution:features-index is not listing all its feature repositories.
+  Project is added do autorelease, but integration/distribution:features-index is not listing all its public feature repositories.
+- **distribution-check-not-passing**
+  Project is in autorelease, but its distribution-check job is either not running, or it is failing for any reason.
 - **feature-not-in-integration**
-  Feature repositories are referenced, but some user-facing features are absent from integration/distribution:features-test
+  Feature repositories are referenced, distribution-check job is passing, but some user-facing features are absent from integration/distribution:features-test
 - **feature-is-experimental**
-  All user-facing features are in features-test, but at least one corresponding functiona CSIT jobs does not meet integration/test requirements.
+  All user-facing features are in features-test, but at least one of the corresponding functional CSIT jobs does not meet integration/test requirements.
 - **ready**

 .. note::

-   A project may change its state in both directions, this list is to make sure a project is not left in an invalid state, for example present in autorelease but without passing distribution-check job.
+   A project may change its state in both directions, this list is to make sure a project is not left in an invalid state, for example distribution referencing feature repositories, but without passing distribution-check job.

 .. todo::